ibm-cloud-docs/netezza/data_lakehouse/querying_datalakehouse.md

 ```
 {: codeblock}

-You can also query by using a full path select * from mydb.myschema.mytable)**
+You can also query your data by using a full path **SELECT * from mydb.myschema.mytable**.

 ## 5. Show the table.
 {: #showtabledlh}